Cathy Jordan

-Cathy Jordan (born in Scramogue, County Roscommon in 1972) is a singer, songwriter, and multi-instrumentalist, playing guitar, bodhran, bones and bouzouki.
+Cathy Jordan (born in Scramogue, County Roscommon in 1972) is a singer, songwriter, and multi-instrumentalist, playing guitar, bodhran, bones and Irish bouzouki.
 She has been the lead vocalist for the traditional Irish music band Dervish since 1991, and is a solo performer as well.

 Jordan is also a member of the group The Unwanted.
 Her first solo album, entitled All the Way Home, was released in January, 2012.